CamCove-Crichton/newborn-photography/README.md

 - Created a DeleteTodo view and url path to enable the Admin to delete a todo item if required
 - Updated the booking_detail template to have a strikethrough on todo items if their status is done
 - Added in a message alert feature to display messages for things like logging in and logging out, using django messages, along with bootstrap and javascript
+- Started to implement messages using django messages to assist with displaying messages to the user when actions had been taken on the site

 ### Future Developments